NCAR/DART/guide/creating-obs-seq-real.rst

 localization, depending on your model’s ability to convert from one coordinate system to another. ``VERTISUNDEF`` is typically used for column-integrated quantities. ``VERTISLEVEL`` only makes sense for synthetic observations.

+When observations are declared to be ``VERTISSURFACE`` or ``VERTISUNDEF`` it is not possible to compute a vertical distance between the observation and anything else.
+Consequently, the distance between that observation and everything else (state, other observations) is strictly a horizontal distance, and the observation will impact the entire column (all levels) within the horizontal localization radius.